SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2024-12-16-kevin-shadowOfADoubt.md

 #### KEVIN

-> I STRUGGLE TO DO HALF, A QUARTER, OF WHAT COMES SO EASILY TO YOU!
+> I STRUGGLE TO DO HALF - A QUARTER - OF WHAT COMES SO EASILY TO YOU!

 #### MYRTLE